sk-sahu/sk-sahu.github.io/about.md

 Hi!
 I am Sangram.
 Thank you for taking your precious time to visit my site :)

-I am currently a Junior Research Fellow (JRF) at [IISER, Mohali] doing a transcriptomics project in a Plant Developmental Biology lab with the area of research on Computational Genomics and Systems Biology.
+I am currently a Junior Research Fellow (JRF) at [IISER, Mohali] doing project in a Plant Developmental Biology lab with the area of research on Computational Genomics and Systems Biology.
 I have completed my M.Sc. degree in Bioinformatics from [BICPU], [Pondicherry University] in 2017.
-For more information [my Linkedin Profile]
+For more information my [Linkedin Profile]

 ### Broadly area of research interest:
 * I use data science platforms (R and Python) as a tool to answer biology.